 “Beach of Dreams,” the story of anthropologist Simon Rodan and his quest to get the perfect photograph of some mysterious giant creatures that wash up on the shores of the unidentified tropical island where he is stationed.
 What follows is a wildly inventive, hallucinatory tale of surrealism that brings the protagonist from the egoism of discovery to the altruism of self-discovery.

 “The Sea Orphan” is a marvelous cross-genre blend of pirates and witchcraft all wrapped up in a distinctive period piece blanket.
 When young Will Pennycock finds himself orphaned...he sets off on an adventure that will lead him to the high seas with a band of marauding pirates.
 It’s at once a story of despair and the occult, of hope and adventure, and walking the wobbly gangplank of life.
 Impressive in its authenticity and boldness in not shying away from the decidedly nefarious intentions of ship’s mate Duncan Rutt, “The Sea Orphan” is an enthralling read."

 -Vince Liaguno, Editor in Chief, Darkscribe Magazine

 Fran's Bram Stoker Nominated Collection, Mama's Boy and Other Dark Tales, is being prepared for a new release with retooled originals and additional dark tales added to the mix.
 The Darker Side of Fran Friel is COMING IN 2018!
 CLICK HERE and we'll keep you posted on the Release Date and a sweet Pre-Order Discount Offer!

-And for more hues of The Darker Side News hop on over to News (coming soon)!
+And for more hues of The Darker Side News hop on over to the Gossip and the News (coming soon)!